 The History Behind the 21-Gun Salute

 The practice of firing gun salutes has existed for centuries.
 Early warriors demonstrated their peaceful intentions by placing their weapons in a position that rendered them ineffective.
-Apparently, this custom was universal, with the specific act varying with time and place, depending on the weapons being used.
-A North African tribe, for example, trailed the points of their spears on the ground to indicate that they did not mean to be hostile.
+This custom was universal, with the specific act varying with time and place, depending on the weapons being used.

 The tradition of rendering a salute by cannon originated in the 14th century as firearms and cannons came into use.
 Since these early devices contained only one projectile, discharging them once rendered them ineffective.
-Originally warships fired seven-gun salutes -- the number seven probably selected because of its astrological and Biblical significance.
-Seven planets had been identified and the phases of the moon changed every seven days.
-The Bible states that God rested on the seventh day after Creation, that every seventh year was sabbatical and that the seven times seventh year ushered in the Jubilee year.
+Originally warships fired seven-gun salutes; seven planets had been identified and the phases of the moon changed every seven days.

 For many years, the number of guns fired for various purposes differed from country to country.
 By 1730, the Royal Navy was prescribing 21 guns for certain anniversary dates, although this was not mandatory as a salute to the Royal family until later in the eighteenth century.

-The first official salute by a foreign nation to the Stars and Stripes took place on 14 February 1778, when the Continental Navy ship Ranger, Captain John Paul Jones, fired 13 guns and received 9 in return from the French fleet anchored in Quiberon Bay, France.
+The first official salute by a foreign nation to the Stars and Stripes took place on February 14, 1778, when the Continental Navy ship Ranger, Captain John Paul Jones, fired 13 guns and received nine in return from the French fleet anchored in Quiberon Bay.